nap2000/webforms/README.md

 Acknowledgements
 ----------------

-This project has sprung from the amazing work of (http://enketo.org) by Enketo
+This project has sprung from the great  work of (http://enketo.org) by Enketo